stormpath/stormpath-documentation/source/auth_n.rst

 .. only:: csharp or vbnet

-  1. (todo)
+  1. Created and sent an OAuth request to Stormpath (see :ref:`generate-oauth-token`).
-  2. Received back an **Access Token Response**, which contained - among other things - an **Access Token** in JWT format.
+  2. Received back an **Access Token Response**, which contained - among other things - an **Access Token** in string (JWT) format.

-  The user now attempts to access a secured resource by...?
+  The user now attempts to access a secured resource and provides their Access Token (as in the example of passing a Bearer header to a protected web controller).
+To validate the Access Token, create and send a validation request to Stormpath:

   .. only:: csharp